pmndrs/zustand/docs/middlewares/persist.md

 positionStore.subscribe(render)
 ```

-Here’s the full code to create a dot that follows your mouse movement inside a container and
+Here's the full code to create a dot that follows your mouse movement inside a container and
 persists the `context` in `localStorage`.

 ```ts